A Lesson and 5 Activities for Social Studies and Self-Determination

 Phase 1: Discussing the Past

 I introduced the topic of the Civil Rights’ era and asked if my students knew who Dr. Martin Luther King, Jr. was?
-(A picture of Dr. King’s statue is shown in the photo.”
+(A picture of Dr. King’s statue is shown in the first photo.”
 I asked did they understand why we have a holiday celebrating the Civil Rights leader.
-After receiving feedback from me about the topic, the class discussed the meaning of the vocabulary words as well.
+After receiving feedback from me about the topic, the class discussed the meaning of the vocabulary words.
 We also talked about Greensboro, N.C. and the sit-ins that took place in the 1960’s.
+I informed the students on the history of segregation and why we consider such concepts unacceptable today.

 - Pass out the paper or cardboard and have your students make signs with slogans from the 1960’s.